ericman314/UnitMath/README.md

 // TODO: example
 ```

+### Namespace Functions

+- `unit.config(options:object)` -- Configure a new unit namespace with the given options (see TODO: link)
+- `unit.exists(singleUnitString:string)` -- Tests if the given unit, optionally with a prefix, exists.

 ### Configuring

 UnitMath can be configured using various options.
 The factory method `config(options)` returns a ***new*** instance of UnitMath with the specified configuration options: